 Fewer options when purchasing online

 Mutual of Omaha is best overall because it offers an accelerated death benefit that pays out up to 92% of your benefit amount should you become terminally ill and have less than 24 months to live.
-That’s a higher payout and longer period than many other companies, and this rider also comes with many Mutual of Omaha policies at no additional cost.
-The company also offers chronic illness and critical illness riders, which are included in some policies.
+That’s a higher payout and longer period than many other companies.
+This rider comes with some Mutual of Omaha policies at no additional cost.
+The company also offers chronic illness and critical illness riders.

-Founded in 1901, Mutual of Omaha has an A+ financial strength rating with both AM Best and S&P Global.
+Founded in 1909, Mutual of Omaha has an A+ financial strength rating with both AM Best and S&P Global.
 The company notes that it pays out 85% of whole life insurance claims within 24 hours.
 The provider ranked fifth for customer satisfaction in J.D.
-Power’s 2020 Life Insurance Study, well above the industry average, and also has favorable reviews on ConsumerAffairs.
+Power’s 2021 U.S. Life Insurance Study, well above the industry average, and also has favorable reviews on ConsumerAffairs.

-Mutual of Omaha writes policies in all 50 states, though product offerings may vary depending on where you live, and the policies are known to be affordable.
-For example, quotes for a 20-year, $250,000 policy include:
+- Mutual of Omaha writes policies in all 50 states, though product offerings may vary depending on where you live, and the policies are known to be affordable.

 Read our full Mutual of Omaha review for more details.